Cancer Care Expenses in Canada, eh? Spill the Beans, Pal!

 Oh, bummer, eh?
 Cancer patients might have to skip work or cut back on hours during treatment.
 This can mean less dough coming in, making it tough to cover everyday bills and medical fees.

-How to Pay for Cancer Treatment in Canada, Eh?
+How to Cover Cancer Treatment Costs in the Great White North, Eh?

 Fighting for Affordable Cancer Care

-Eh, so there’s this big push in Canada to make cancer treatment easier on the wallet, eh?
-It’s all thanks to cancer patients, advocates, and healthcare folks getting together.
+Eh, so there’s a big push in Canada to make treatment for serious illnesses easier on the wallet, eh?
+It’s all thanks to patients, advocates, and healthcare folks coming together.

-They’re really gunning for the federal government to set up a national cancer drug program.
-That way, no matter where you live in Canada, you’d get coverage for all those pricey prescription cancer drugs.
+They’re really gunning for the federal government to set up a national prescription drug program.
+That way, no matter where you live in Canada, you’d get coverage for all those pricey meds.

 And hey, they also want to shine a light on how much these drugs cost.
 Right now, the pricing is all over the map depending on which province you’re in.
 It’s like trying to find a loonie in a haystack!